 Sourcing a script has to do with having R running several commands either one after another with stopping.
-In order to do this R Studio you need to type your code into Source Editor which is normally in the top left-hand side of the program.
+In order to do this R Studio, you need to type your code into Source Editor which is normally at the top left-hand side of the program.
 We are going to go through an example in which R will ask a question and you will answer it.

 h <- "Welcome to R" yourname <- readline("What is your name?") print(paste(h, yourname))

 After typing this information, you should click on the source button near the top middle of the computer screen.
 If this is done correctly you should see the following in the console.

 Type your name in response to the question and press enter.
 Then you should see the following.